Skip To Main Content

 Student Assessment

 Wildwood’s approach to student assessment is designed to actively engage students at all levels.
-It’s a process that emphasises critical thinking, collaboration, and reflection—developing the essential skills to launch them into life beyond the classroom.
+Our process emphasizes critical thinking, collaboration, and reflection so that students develop the essential skills to launch them into life beyond the classroom.

 In-Depth Narrative Assessments

-In the upper school, narrative assessments are translated into letter grades and noted on a student’s transcript.
+In the upper school, narrative assessments are translated into letter grades on a four-point scale and noted on a student’s transcript.

 Powerful Reflective Practices